ariskyr/CompilerCringe_CEID/README.md

 - 0.3
   - Bison file with full grammar and tokens. need to reduce ambiguous statements and fix newlines and var assignments.
+  * small change in BNF Grammar (needed an argument list for function calls).
+Core Bison parser works, but still can't assign or declare variables.

 * 0.2
   - Flex file initialisation (reserved keywords definition + a simple function to print the tokens)